 3. Rinse the bedpan with cold water under force

 4. Wash with soap and warm water using a brush to remove the stains.
 Rinse it well.

 5. To disinfect the bedpans, soak them in Lysol for I hour or sterilize using bedpan sterilizers

 6. Bedpans may be placed in direct sunlight for a few hours to deodorize and disinfect

 7. Keep them dry for the next use on the bedpan rack.

 Care of Urinals.

 Urinals should not be left standing for a long time with urine because of deposit formation on the inside, which is almost impossible to remove.
-Cleaning and disinfection must be done as
+Cleaning and disinfection must be done as for bedpans.

 Care of Sputum Cups